FireFather/fire/docs/README.md

 Search loop: search.{h,cpp}

-## classic iterative deepening with a TT, a staged move picker, NNUE evaluation, and quiescence.
-The surrounding code has support for
+## classic iterative deepening with a TT, a staged move picker, NNUE evaluation, and quiescence

+The supporting code has support for:

 ProbCut (a verification-style fast cutoff on promising captures)